-(6) Annual Allocation Requests
+(6) (7) Annual Allocation Requests

-- Once a year, following the annual anniversary of the CDG Host, after the CDG Host and all CDG Satellite accounts have been billed and credits allocated in accordance with this Tariff, the Authority shall supply the CDG Host a calculation of any excess credits returned to the CDG Host and/or any unallocated excess credits remaining at the CDG Host.
+Once a year, following the annual anniversary of the CDG Host, after the CDG Host and all CDG Satellite accounts have been billed and credits allocated in accordance with this Tariff, the Authority shall supply the CDG Host a calculation of any excess credits returned to the CDG Host and/or any unallocated excess credits remaining at the CDG

+Host.
 By the following anniversary date, the CDG Host must provide to the Authority an annual allocation request for distributing these excess credits to one or more of the CDG Satellite Accounts.
-No distribution shall be made if an allocation request is not received by the required date, and undistributed credits on the CDG Host shall be subject to forfeit. - (7) The day following the twenty-fifth (25) anniversary of the in service date, projects still in operation and injecting energy onto the Authority's electric system, will be compensated under the tariff then in effect.
+No distribution shall be made if an allocation request is not received by the required date, and undistributed credits on the CDG Host shall be subject to forfeit.

+(7) (1) The day following the twenty-fifth (25) anniversary of the in service date, projects still in operation and injecting energy onto the Authority's electric system, will be compensated under the tariff then in effect.

-- I. General Information (continued): - D. General Terms and Conditions (continued): Net Metering of Community Distributed Generation (continued): - (8) Notwithstanding any other provision of this Tariff and without waiving or limiting any of the Authority's other rights, the Authority reserves the right to alter the compensation structure for any Customer with an Eligible Net Metering Technology that are Substantially Interconnected on or after January 1, 2020, as the Authority expects to take further action consistent with Phase Two of the New York Public Service Commission's Value of Distributed Energy Resources Proceeding on or around that date.
+- I. General Information (continued): - D. General Terms and Conditions (continued): Net Metering of Community Distributed Generation (continued): - (8) The day following the twenty-fifth (25) anniversary of the in service date, projects still in operation and injecting energy onto the Authority's electric system, will be compensated under the tariff then in effect. - (8) (9) Notwithstanding any other provision of this Tariff and without waiving or limiting any of the Authority's other rights, the Authority reserves the right to alter the compensation structure for any Customer with an Eligible Net Metering Technology that are Substantially Interconnected on or after January 1, 2020, as the Authority expects to take further action consistent with Phase Two of the New York Public Service Commission's Value of Distributed Energy Resources Proceeding on or around that date.

-Effective: January 1, 2018 August 1, 2019 Tariff For Electric Service
+Effective: January 1, 2018 August 1, 2019